gievan19/gtoken/README.md

 <h3>Plans for Future Versions:</h3>
 1. Use Mintable Tokens instead of pre-minted fixed supply tokens.<br/>
+2. Apply more security and design patterns as and when implementing improvements for next versions.
-2. Improve UI look and feel and design<br/>
+3. Improve UI look and feel and design<br/>

 <h3>Limitations of this project:</h3>
 It is not tested and audited for Production use.